electron/electron/docs/api/net.md

 ### `net.isOnline()`

-Returns `Boolean` - Whether there is currently internet connection.
+Returns `boolean` - Whether there is currently internet connection.

 A return value of `false` is a pretty strong indicator that the user won't be able to connect to remote sites.
 However, a return value of